 Reduces soil erosion

-To protect against wind and water, grass has an extensive root system that locks soil in place.
+Native grass has an extensive root system that locks soil in place to protect against wind and water.
 A single grass plant can have up to 300 miles of erosion-controlling roots.
 Gardens and other types on landscapes can experience up to 600 times more erosion than natural lawns, meaning more money shelled out by property owner’s for maintenance.